Harriett Davenport

-Harriett Davenport (1894 – July 23, 1976) was an American politician who served on the Los Angeles City Council for the 12th district from 1953 to 1955 after Ed J. Davenport's death.
+Harriett Davenport (1894 – July 23, 1976) was an American politician who served on the Los Angeles City Council for the 12th district from 1953 to 1955 after the death of her husband, Ed J. Davenport.
 She was appointed by the City Council and served for a brief time before retiring due to her sister's ill health.

 Personal life

 Davenport was born Harriett Goodmanson in Victoria, British Columbia, was brought to the United States when she was less than a year old and became a U.S. citizen through the citizenship of her father.
 She attended high school in Bellingham, Washington, the University of Washington and the University of California, Berkeley.
 She taught high school for four years in Chehalis, Washington.
 She and Ed J. Davenport were married in August 1935 in Seattle, Washington.
 They had no children.

 After retiring, Davenport back moved to Whatcom County, Washington and died on July 23, 1976.